mahxwell/OpenGuitarStoreP12/Readme.md

 `- OpenGuitarStoreP12-master\Install\Windows\Servers\Purge\Purge.bat`

-For some troubles with Docker performance, running springcloud and springadmin servers are not recommanded.
+For some troubles with Docker performance, running springcloud and springadmin containers are not recommanded.
 Yet docker scripts for both of them are in : `- OpenGuitarStoreP12-master\Install\Windows\Servers\Option\*`

 #### Frontend deployment